1909 Bermondsey by-election: Vacancy

-The by-election was called following the death of George Cooper who had gained the seat as part of the Liberal Party victory in the 1906 general election.
+The by-election was called following the death of George Cooper, who had gained the seat as part of the Liberal Party victory in the 1906 general election.

 Electoral history

 The seat had been Liberal since they gained it at the last General Election in 1906;

 Candidates

 The Labour party intervened in the contest having not stood in 1906.
 They selected 36-year-old Alfred Salter who had recently joined the Independent Labour Party.
 Back in 1906, Salter had been elected in succession to Cooper as the Progressive member for Bermondsey on the London County Council.
 On 8 October, Salter was officially announced as the party's candidate, just one day after the death of Cooper.

 The local Liberal Association selected 51-year-old journalist Spencer Leigh Hughes to defend the seat.
 He was not previously connected to the area and had unsuccessfully stood as Liberal candidate in the 1907 Jarrow by-election.
 Hughes was adopted unanimously as the candidate for the by-election.
-The local Liberal might have chosen Harold Glanville, a Bermondsey man who represented neighbouring Rotherhithe on the London County Council.
+The local Liberals might have chosen Harold Glanville, a Bermondsey man who represented neighbouring Rotherhithe on the London County Council.

 With a General election pending, the Conservatives had already selected their candidate, Assheton Pownall.
 However, he was out of the country at the time and unable to campaign.
 Forced to find someone else at short notice, they settled on a local man, 64-year-old Cllr.John Dumphreys as their candidate.
 He had worked as a leather dresser, in an industry which was quite significant locally.
 In 1907 he became Mayor of Bermondsey.
 He was a supporter of Tariff Reform.